 Best lightweight fabrics for dressmaking.

-Another sheer, thin and very soft fabric made of highly twisted cotton fibers.
-It has a slight crispy feel like organdy but with great drape.
+Another sheer, thin, and very soft fabric made of highly twisted cotton fibers.
+It has a slightly crispy feel like organdy but with a great drape.
 It is not as sheer as chiffon or georgette though.
-Cotton Voile is a favourite for making summer clothes.
+Cotton Voile is a favorite for making summer clothes.

 Lawn is a lightweight sheer, fine cotton or linen fabric.
 It can be either soft textured or crisp textured and has a lustrous appearance.

 The best quality linen is the finest one.

 A handkerchief linen is the finest quality linen fabric with a sheer, pure look – can say it is lawn made with linen fibers.
 The translucent smooth textured linen fabric is usually used for making fine handkerchiefs though they are also used in dressmaking.
 It is very suitable for heirloom sewing because of its crispiness.

 You can get a very thin lightweight fabric which is made of viscose fibers – it is made of the finest of fibers.